 See Recurring Boss for examples where they don't get degraded.
 This may overlap with Artifact Mook if the boss return as a mook has no real reason other than add flavor to the game.

-The first The Legend of Zelda game was rife with this.
+The first The Legend of Zelda game is rife with this.
 Dodongo, Manhandla, Gleeock, Digdogger, and Gohma all reappear in later dungeons as normal enemies.
-Dodongo (as noted above) even appears in threes later, Gleeock grows extra heads (from two in its first appearance up to four eventually, although the latter was for when it was reused as the boss of Level 8), and Digdogger splits into three after playing the Flute anywhere but its debut.
+Dodongo even appears in threes later, Gleeock grows extra heads (from two in its first appearance up to four eventually, although the latter is for when it is reused as the boss of Level 8), and Digdogger splits into three after playing the Flute anywhere but its debut.
 That's just the first quest; they show up sooner and more often in the second one.
 In the case of Dodongo, in Ocarina of Time and Majora's Mask, Dodongos are run-of-the-mill nuisances.
 However, Ocarina of Time has King Dodongo as the boss version, operating much like the original Dodongo.

 Nearly every miniboss in The Wind Waker is encountered as a regular enemy some time after their original appearance.
 For example, the large Moblins with spears are presented as inmune guardians Link must avoid confronting, then one is fought as a Mini-Boss in the fire dungeon.
 Afterwards, however, they're reduced largely to tough minions.
 This same role is later filled by the Darknuts, the first of which shows up as a sub-boss in the Tower of the Gods, but the very next section pits you up against about six of them and twelve Moblins (their later incarnations are more powerful, but you almost always fight at least two).
 Same case with the shielded Bokoblins, Mothulas and Stalfos.

 In a meta sense, the Mothulas went from being a boss in A Link to the Past and Oracle of Seasons to a miniboss and later mook in The Wind Waker.
-Arrghus also went from an A Link to the Past boss to a miniboss in Majora's Mask (called "Wart" outside of Japan).
-Gyorg was both played straight and subverted - In Majora's Mask it was a boss, in The Wind Waker a common mook, and in The Minish Cap went back to being a boss, then went back to mook status in Phantom Hourglass and Spirit Tracks.
+Arrghus also went from an A Link to the Past boss to a miniboss in Majora's Mask (called "Wart" in the latter game, as well as in the Japanese version of the former).
+Zig-zagged with Gyorg - In Majora's Mask it is a boss, in The Wind Waker a common mook, and in The Minish Cap it goes back to being a boss, then goes back to mook status in Phantom Hourglass and Spirit Tracks.

-Twilight Princess examples: In the Forest Temple (the very first temple of the game), Link fights a giant carnivorous plant that swallowed an important key as a mini-boss encounter.
-Later, in the City in the Sky, there's one such plant growing in a room, reduced to minor nuisance status.
-The City in the Sky itself also features a fight with an Aeralfos, a winged reptilian creature that uses a sword, shield, and a suit of armor.
+Twilight Princess examples: The City in the Sky features a fight with an Aeralfos, a winged reptilian creature that uses a sword, shield, and a suit of armor.
 The Cave of Ordeals features scores of such creatures.
 Zig-zagged with the Darknuts, however, which switch from miniboss (Temple of Time), to enemy (Cave of Ordeals), then miniboss (Hyrule Castle at the mid), and enemy yet again (Hyrule Castle at the end).

 Two of the mini-bosses in The Legend of Zelda: Spirit Tracks actually appear again as regular enemies within their own dungeons (specifically, they're Snapper, the whip-wielding guy from the Ocean Temple, and Heatoise, the giant tortoise from the Fire Temple).
 In both cases, the dungeon item you get from the first battle makes the later ones much easier.

-In Skyward Sword, Moldarach plays the trope straight (boss in the third dungeon, miniboss in the Shipyard), while Moldorms zigzag it.
-One appears as a sporadic, optional enemy in a grotto from the Fire Sanctuary, but the next one is fought as a miniboss later in the same dungeon.
+Played straight and zig-zagged in Skyward Sword: Moldarach plays the trope straight as it debuts as boss in the third dungeon, and reappears as a miniboss in the Shipyard.
+In the case of the Moldorms, one appears as a sporadic, optional enemy in a grotto from the Fire Sanctuary, but the next one is fought as a miniboss later in the same dungeon.
 The ones found afterwards (one in a grotto during the Stealth-Based Mission in Eldin Volcano and another in the grotto of a certain island in the Sky) are regular enemies, but other two are minibosses in the final dungeon.